veos-sxarr-NEC/singularity/README.md

 This repository has Singularity recipes to build Singularity image to execute a program on Vector Engine of SX-Aurora TSUBASA.

-This document explains how to build a Singularity image with VEOS and related software, and how to execute a VE application on Singuraliry using the image.
+This document explains how to build a Singularity image with VEOS and related software, and how to execute a VE application on Singularity using the image.
-This document also explains how to build a Singuraliry image with NEC MPI and related software, and how to execute a MPI application on Singuraliry using the image.
+This document also explains how to build a Singularity image with NEC MPI and related software, and how to execute a MPI application on Singularity using the image.

 You can save and use the image as execution environment for your program.

 We have tested the Singularity recipes with the following version of Singularity.

-* Singularity 3.8.0-1.el8
+* Singularity 3.8.3-1.el8

 ## Compatibility problems